WheatonCS/Lexos/roadmap.md

 ### To Do:
 1. Finish the improved Windows installer (#490) (almost done).
-2. Delete Selected all does not always refresh the table in Manage.
+2. Delete Selected all does not always refresh the table in Manage (#506).
+Fix has been pushed, but it needs testing.

 ## v3.2.
 Minor Enhancements, Code Cleanup, and Workflow Improvements
 1. Handle digits more robustly in Scrubber. (#460)